yanDavid21/CS4500-Capstone-Project/Maze/Planning/interactive-player.md

 interface:

 ## Maze Client
-This client shall be split into three sections: Model, View, Controller
+This client shall be split into two sections: View, Controller.

+### Controller
+The controller is the entry point of the program that starts communication with the server through maintaining a TCP connection and starting the graphical user interface (GUI).
+The controller updates the view whenever the server sends new information.
+The controller will implement certain functions of an interface that the view can call.
+The view can call methods when the user is ready to communicate with the server namely, submitting a move/pass to the server or leaving the game.

-### Model
+### View
-Keeps track of the known public game state and the private game knowledge specific to the client/user.
-The model will have methods to act upon the data, such as reading, updating, deletion, etc.
-- getPlayerHome(): Coordinates
-- updatePlayerHome(coords: Coordinates): Unit
-- updateBoardKnowledge(state: PublicGameState): Unit
-- getCurrentLocation():
+The view can be a graphical user interface.
+The board should be displayed with tiles, paths, rotated by its degrees, player homes, treasures, and player positions.
+Additionally, the spare tile should be displayed.
+Buttons to slide rows/cols and rotate the spare tile should be presented; these buttons are clickable when it is a player's turn along with a button to submit a move when a valid move has been inputted.
+Additionally, a player can submit their name on startup.